 Currently, funding for community schools in Illinois is disjointed, pulling from numerous different funding sources which were not created to support the community schools model.
-Many of the federal and state funding sources leveraged by community schools, such as 21^a Century Community Learning Centers (CCLC), and Teen Responsibility, Education, Achievement, Caring, and Hope (Teen REACH), are awarded for a limited number of years, forcing community schools to constantly compete with a larger pool of afterschool providers for funding.
-These funding opportunities are also extremely limited-in 2014, ISBE received 142 applications for 21st CCLC requesting a total of total of the schools leveraging this type of funding are continually put at risk of losing funding due to the large number of competitors.
+Many of the federal and state funding sources leveraged by community schools, such as 21^e Century Community Learning Centers (CCLC), and Teen Responsibility, Education, Achievement, Caring, and Hope (Teen REACH), are awarded for a limited number of years, forcing community schools to constantly compete with a larger pool of afterschool providers for funding.
+These funding opportunities are also extremely limited-in 2014, ISBE received 142 applications for 21st CCLC requesting a total of 135 Community schools leveraging this type of funding are continually put at risk of losing funding due to the large number of competitors.

 Funding streams, such as 21st CCLC, do not collect or provide data pertinent to all aspects of the community schools model.
-Reporting requirements often do not incorporate data on all four pillars of the model, and therefore, there is not enough quantitative support for the expansion of this work in the state.37 Implementing the Full-Service Community Schools (FSCS) state scaling grant in Illinois will allow for the first opportunity to collect data from a large cohort across the state, working with a coordinated approach and centralized training and evaluation, to demonstrate the strengths and weaknesses of the community schools model.
-ACT Now can leverage this data in advocacy efforts for a statewide expansion of community schools in Illinois, providing support to emerging and established institutions using this model.
-The FSCS state scaling grant will set a precedent in the state for the efficacy of this strategy to provide holistic support for youth and families.
+Reporting requirements often do not incorporate data on all four pillars of the model, and therefore, there is not enough quantitative support for the expansion of this work in the state.
+Implementing the Full-Service Community Schools (FSCS) state scaling grant in Illinois will allow for the first opportunity to collect data from a large cohort across the state, working with a coordinated approach and centralized training and evaluation, to demonstrate the strengths and weaknesses of the community schools model.
+ACT Now can leverage this data in advocacy efforts for a statewide expansion of community schools in Illinois, providing support to emerging and already established institutions using this model.
+The FSCS state scaling grant will set precedent in the state for the efficacy of this strategy to provide holistic support for youth.

-As established above, students in Illinois have been adversely affected by the COVID-19 pandemic over the past several years, with students in rural counties experiencing additional distress.
-Youth are in need of wrap-around services that will serve the whole child and their communities.
-ACT Now's Community Schools Report demonstrates that community schools are an extremely effective strategy in solving many of the previously mentioned academic, SE, and mental health difficulties faced by youth.
-Utilizing the FSCS state scaling grant to further expand the use of the pillars of the community schools model will be crucial in effectively addressing the growing needs of youth during this ongoing public health crisis and ensuring that students are able to learn and grow.
+As established above, students in Illinois have been adversely affected by the COVID-19 pandemic over the past several years.
+Youth need wrap-around services that will serve the whole child and their communities.
+ACT Now's Community Schools Report demonstrates that community schools have shown to be an extremely effective strategy in solving many of the previously mentioned academic, SE, and mental health difficulties faced by youth.
+Utilizing the FSCS state scaling grant to further expand the use of the pillars of the community schools model will be crucial in effectively addressing the growing needs of youth during this ongoing public health crisis and ensure that students are able to learn and grow.